 Songs of Winter with Snow and Ice

+ICE!
 The “Skater’s Waltz” introduces children to 3 beat rhythms in a delightful way.
 We enjoy sliding around like we are ice skating; sliding slow and smooth over 3 full beats, and short shuffles with each beat.
 This music even has a section that encourages twirling.
-Some folks like to use shoe boxes on their feet as skates, or use paper plates.
+Some folks like to use shoe boxes on their feet as skates, or use paper plates and shoes or socks that grip the paper while sliding around on a slick floor.

 Jingle Bells and Sleigh Rides